isaacnmm/pestpolicy-hugo2XX/content/posts/ortho-home-defense-dual-action-bed-bug-killer-review/index.md

 - Its active ingredients are Imidacloprid (0.05%), n-Octyl bicycloheptene dicarboximide (1.00%), and 2-dimethyl-3-(2-methylprop-1-enyl) Cyclopropanecarboxylate.
 - You can use this insecticide as a spot treatment around or on your mattress seams, luggage, carpets, suitcases, or bed frames.
 So, let's get down to the review.

-## #1:�Review Summary
+## #1:Review Summary
-Ortho Home Defense Dual-Action is a fast-acting (and long-lasting) formula to defend your home or office space from bed bugs , brown dog ticks, and�fleas.
+Ortho Home Defense Dual-Action is a fast-acting (and long-lasting) formula to defend your home or office space from bed bugs , brown dog ticks, andfleas.
 I found it great to treat even large areas and kill the pyrethroid-resistant bed bugs
 , including their eggs and larvae.
 Ortho Home Defense comes in 2 convention sizes.
 Luckily, the spray formula will dry fast, it's unscented, and non-staining to clothes, linen, or fabrics (water-resistant fabrics).
-**Unique Features:�**
+**Unique Features:**
 - Easy to spray into crevices and wall cracks that are often difficult to reach
 - Has a quick knock-down effect - with its fast-acting formula
-- An excellent�spottreatment for the household bed bugs
+- An excellentspottreatment for the household bed bugs
-- Delivered in either the�3-ounce or the 18-ounce convenient cans The Good:
+- Delivered in either the3-ounce or the 18-ounce convenient cans The Good:
 - Quick-knockdown effect
-- Good forbed bug prevention and killing�throughcontact
+- Good forbed bug prevention and killingthroughcontact
-- Kills even�the insecticide-resistant bed bugs
+- Kills eventhe insecticide-resistant bed bugs
-- Has the�3-ounce pack that's travel convenient
+- Has the3-ounce pack that's travel convenient
 - Has a mild and non-irritating smell.
-- Great for use on clothes and furniture�finishes
+- Great for use on clothes and furniturefinishes
 The Bad:
 - Labourious to apply
-**Caution:�**
+**Caution:**
 Leave the area you've sprayed for about 3 to 4 hours.
 This allows the spray to dry and thus avoid poisoning your kids, or pets such as cats and dogs
 .